ydahal1/ydahal1/jokes.md

-What do you call a careful wolf?
-Aware wolf.
+How many South Americans does it take to change a lightbulb?
+A Brazilian

 [
-Mon Nov 24 00:31:00 UTC 2025
+Tue Nov 25 00:27:20 UTC 2025
  ]